telefonicaid/fiware-sth-comet/test/acceptance/README.md

    ```
    * path_to_settings_folder: path where are stored all configurations referenced by properties.json.base
    * log_file: path and file where is log file
+   * jenkins: it is used mainly per not jenkins environment (false) and the properties will be read from config file in `path_to_settings_folder`.
+              If jenkins (true) won't read config file previously and properties must be provisioned in consoles jenkins.

 ### checking log file